-At Vineum wine depot, we focus on the wines from the middle of the Rhine as well as the neighbouring regions Rheingau and Mosel.
-We always have a wide variety of Riesling wine and some Pinot Blanc and Pinot Gris ready.
-We have all quality levels available, from QbA (entry-level wine of a defined region) through Kabinett, Spätlese (late harvest), Auslese (selection) to the always popular dessert ice wine.
-My red wine of choice is the Spätburgunder “M” and if I drink white it has to be Riesling “Felsenspiel”.
+Vineum wine depot focuses on the wines from the middle of the Rhine as well as the neighbouring regions Rheingau and Mosel.
+“We always have a wide variety of Riesling and some Pinot Blanc and Pinot Gris ready.
+We have all quality levels available, from QbA [entry-level wine of a defined region] through Kabinett, Spätlese (late harvest), Auslese (selection) to the always popular ice wine.
+My red wine of choice is the Spätburgunder “M” and if I drink white it has to be Riesling “Felsenspiel”.” says Christian.

-The alcohol levels in ice wine is not as high as in most other wines.
-It ranges from 7% to 12% and possesses aromas of apricot and peach, especially in white wine variants, while red ice wine gives more of a sweet and spicy aroma and taste.
-There is an art to tasting and drinking ice wine and we intend to teach our visitors more about that.
-Ice wine has to be served chilled; the perfect temperature is between 6°C and 8°C. It’s important to remember that it’s a dessert wine and should be enjoyed from a small glasses of no more than 100mℓ, preferably a white wine glass with a stem and slightly narrower opening, so the flavours remain condensed when you taste and smell the wine.
+The alcohol level in ice wine is not as high as in most other wines.
+It ranges from 7% to 12% and possesses aromas of apricot and peach, especially in white wine variants.
+Red ice wine gives more of a sweet and spicy aroma and taste.
+“There is an art to tasting ice wine and we intend to teach our visitors more about that.” says Christian.

-We love to work with and meet people from countries all over the world.
-The best time to spark a conversation with someone is over a glass of wine, so we’re lucky to get the best of times with people from around the globe!
-We often get visitors that are not into wine or aren’t fond of drinking, I love it when even they can learn something about German agriculture and leave our store with a smile on their faces after a new and positive travel experience.
+“We love to work with and meet people from countries all over the world.
+The best time to spark a conversation with someone is over a glass of wine.
+We’re lucky to enjoy the best of times with people from around the globe!
+We often get visitors that are not into wine or aren’t fond of drinking.
+I love it when even they can learn something and leave our store with a smile on their faces.
+It’s a new and positive travel experience.” explains Christian.

 Join any of our multi-country tours that include Germany to make a stop in the beautiful Rhine Valley for an experience of a lifetime!
 Tasted German ice wine before?
 We’d love to hear all about it.
 Find the Vineum Wine Shop on Facebook here.